Arbab Ghulam Rahim

-Arbab Ghulam Rahim (born 1 January 1957) is a senior Pakistani politician who served as the Chief Minister of the Government of Sindh from 2004 until 2007.
+Arbab Ghulam Rahim (ارباب غلام رحيم; born 1 January 1957) is a senior Pakistani politician who served as the Chief Minister of the Government of Sindh from 2004 until 2007.

 After that he also served as a special minister to Imran Khan on matters of Sindh from 2021 to the dismissal of Khan's Government.

 Early life

 Arbab Ghulam Rahim was born in the Diplo Tehsil of Tharparkar District in the Sindh province of Pakistan.
 Arbab Ghulam Rahim is the youngest of 5 sıblıngs.
 He was born in a very conservative environment and received his early education ın his village.
 Then up to 7 grade he studied ın Mirpurkhas, from 8th class he joined the Cadet College Petaro, one of the few reputed ınstıtutıons of the province at that time.
 After passing out as a House Captain from Cadet College Petaro, he joined Liaquat University of Medical and Health Sciences at Jamshoro to study medicine, but later transferred to Jinnah Sindh Medical University, Karachi.
 After passing out from Sindh Medıcal College with a MBBS degree, Arbab contested in the local government election and was elected as Nazim ın the Mirpur Khas District.